Wayland workspace overlay daemon

 systemctl --user status woven

-Check the IPC socket exists:
+Check IPC socket:

 ls /run/user/$(id -u)/woven.sock